 SECTION 11 – Telecommunication Development Advisory Group

-27 In accordance with No. 215C of the ITU Convention, the Telecommunication Development Advisory Group (TDAG) shall be open to representatives of administrations of Member States and representatives of ITU Telecommunication Development Sector (ITU-D) Sector Members and to chairmen and vice-chairmen of the study groups and other groups, and will act through the Director of the Telecommunication Development Bureau (BDT).
-Academia may participate in accordance with Resolution 169 (Rev. Busan, 2014) of the Plenipotentiary Conference.
-Resolution 24 of the World Telecommunication Development Conference (WTDC) also assigned to TDAG several specific matters between two consecutive WTDCs including, among others: review the relationship between the ITU-D objectives outlined in the strategic plan for the Union and the budgetary appropriations available for activities, particularly programmes and regional initiatives, with a view to recommending any measures necessary to ensure the efficient and effective delivery of the principal products and services (outputs) of the Sector; review the implementation of the rolling four-year operational plan for ITU-D and provide guidance to BDT on the elaboration of the draft ITU-D operational plan to be approved by the following ITU Council session; etc.
+11.1 In accordance with No. 215C of the ITU Convention, the Telecommunication Development Advisory Group (TDAG) shall be open to representatives of administrations of Member States and representatives of ITU-D Sector Members and to chairmen and vice-chairmen of the study groups and other groups, and will act through the Director of BDT.
+Academia may participate in accordance with Resolution 169) of the Plenipotentiary Conference.
+WTDC Resolution 24 also assigned to TDAG several specific matters between two consecutive WTDCs including, among others: review the relationship between the ITU-D objectives outlined in the strategic plan for the Union and the budgetary appropriations available for activities, particularly programmes and regional initiatives, with a view to recommending any measures necessary to ensure the efficient and effective delivery of the principal products and services (outputs) of the Sector; review the implementation of the rolling four-year operational plan for ITU-D and provide guidance to BDT on the elaboration of the draft ITU-D operational plan to be approved by the following ITU Council session; etc.

-28 In accordance with WTDC Resolution 61 (Rev. Dubai, 2014), WTDC shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
+11.2 In accordance with WTDC Resolution 61, WTDC shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
 The chairmen of ITU-D study groups are members of the TDAG bureau.

-29 In accordance with Annex 2 to WTDC Resolution 61 (Rev. Dubai, 2014), in appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence and the need to promote gender balance in leadership positions and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.
+11.3 In accordance with Resolution 208 Plenipotentiary Conference, in appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence and the need to promote gender balance in leadership positions and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.

-30 In accordance with No. 213A of the Convention, a WTDC may assign specific matters within its competence to TDAG, indicating the recommended action on those matters.
+11.4 In accordance with No. 213A of the Convention, a WTDC may assign specific matters within its competence to TDAG, indicating the recommended action on those matters.
 WTDC should assure itself that the specific matters assigned to TDAG do not require financial expenses exceeding the ITU-D budget.
 The report on TDAG activity on the fulfilment of specific functions shall be submitted to the next WTDC.
 Such assignment shall terminate when the following WTDC meets, although WTDC may decide to extend it for a designated period.